Sign changes of Kloosterman sums with moduli having at most six prime factors: Abstract

 \section{Abstract}

-We prove that the Kloosterman sum $\text{Kl}(1,q)$ changes sign infinitely many times, as $q\rightarrow +\infty$ with at most two prime factors.
-As a consequence, our result is unconditional compared with Drappeau and Maynard's (Proc.
-Amer.
-Math.
-Soc., 2019), in which the existence of Laudau-Siegel zeros is required.
-Our arguments contain the Selberg sieve method, spectral theory and distribution of Kloosterman sums along with previous works by Fouvry, Matom\"{a}ki, Michel, Sivak-Fischler, and Xi.
+We prove that the Kloosterman sum $\text{Kl}(1,q)$ changes sign infinitely many times, as $q\rightarrow +\infty$ with at most six prime factors.
+As a consequence, our result improved the best known result of Xi(IMRN, 2022).
+The novelty of our method comes from introducing a new truncated divisor function whose selection depends on the number of prime factors of the variable, through which Kloosterman sum is controlled good enough.
+Our arguments contain the Selberg sieve method, spectral theory and distribution of Kloosterman sums along with previous nice works by Fouvry, Matom\"{a}ki, Michel, Sivak-Fischler and Xi.

 \textbf{Keywords} Kloosterman sum; Sign change; Selberg sieve method; Spectral theory; Equidistribution

 \textbf{MSC(2020)} 11L05, 11N36(11N75, 11L20, 26D15)